 Each of us has been given the ministry of reconciliation and should do whatever we can to bring healing and restoration to our relationships with one another, especially our brothers and sisters in the Body of Messiah.

 “Now all things are of God, who has reconciled us to Himself through Yeshua the Messiah, and has given us the ministry of reconciliation.”
 (2 Corinthians 5:18)

 Although Esau eventually reconciled with his brother, his descendants—the Edomites—continued to harbor hatred against Jacob’s descendants.
 It is an ancient hatred, the spirit of which continues to this very day.

-Lone-wolf Palestinian terrorists continue to claim the lives of Israeli civilians who are praying, shopping, waiting for buses, returning home from the doctor—people just going about their daily lives.
+Palestinian terrorists continue to claim the lives of Israeli civilians who are just going about their daily lives, while rockets from Gaza barrage the south of Israel again and again.
 Israeli security forces and soldiers are also targets of these “popular resistance” attacks.

 But we know that God severely judges such violence.